Jean-Luc Marion: Givenness

-The saturated phenomenon
+Saturated phenomena

+The main concept Marion radically introduces to phenomenology is "saturated phenomenon."
 Marion defines "saturated phenomena," which contradicts the Kantian claim that phenomena can only occur if they are congruent with the a priori knowledge upon which an observer's cognitive function is founded.
 For example, Kant would claim that the phenomenon "three years is a longer period of time than four years" cannot occur.

 According to Marion, "saturated phenomena" (such as divine revelation) overwhelm the observer with their complete and perfect givenness, such that they are not shaped by the particulars of the observer's cognition at all.
 These phenomena may be conventionally impossible, and still occur because their givenness saturates the cognitive architecture innate to the observer.